History of Lily's Fund

-The fund was established in 2007 at the University of Wisconsin Foundation through a gift from the Giroux family, in honor of their daughter, Lily.
-It began as an annual award given to a faculty or staff member whose work on epilepsy research was especially noteworthy.
+A Gift: Lily’s Fund is created at the University of Wisconsin Foundation through a gift from the Giroux family, in honor of their daughter, Lily.
+It begins as an annual award given to a faculty or staff member whose work on epilepsy research was especially noteworthy.

-In 2010, as momentum, volunteers and funds grew, Lily’s Fund announced a new goal – to jointly fund a research fellowship in the UW School of Medicine and Public Health.
+Luau #2: Lily’s Luau returns to Great Hall for a second year.
+As momentum, volunteers and funds grow, Lily’s Fund announces a new goal – to jointly fund a research fellowship in the UW School of Medicine and Public Health.
 This new position, focused exclusively on epilepsy-related science, would bring bright young scientists to UW who would advance important epilepsy research.

-From 2011-2012, Dr. Elizabeth Hutchinson served as the first Lily’s Fund Fellow, pursuing her research to find markers in the brain that can predict epilepsy.
-Beth’s move to Washington, D.C. prompted the call for applications for the next Lily’s Fund Fellow for 2013.
+First Fellow: Elizabeth Hutchinson serves as the first Lily’s Fund Fellow, pursuing her research to find markers in the brain that can predict epilepsy.